fsolido/curly-doodle/ARG.md

-# Alternate Reality Games (ARGs) - Research Documentation
+# Alternate Reality Games (ARGs)

-This repository serves as a collection of documentation links and resources used for research on Alternate Reality Games (ARGs). by fsolido
+This repository serves as a collection of documentation links and resources used for research on Alternate Reality Games (ARGs).

----

 ## 1. **General Overviews & Introductions**
 - [Alternate reality game - Wikipedia](https://en.wikipedia.org/wiki/Alternate_reality_game)